MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-MailboxPlan.md

 ```

 ### -ProhibitSendReceiveQuota
-The ProhibitSendReceiveQuota parameter specifies a size limit for mailboxes that are created or enabled using the mailbox plan.
+The ProhibitSendReceiveQuota parameter specifies a size limit for the mailbox.
 If the mailbox reaches or exceeds this size, the mailbox can't send or receive new messages.
 Messages sent to the mailbox are returned to the sender with a descriptive error message.
 This value effectively determines the maximum size of the mailbox.

 A valid value is a number up to 1.999999999 terabytes (2199023254528 bytes) or the value unlimited.
 When you enter a number, you can qualify it with one of the following units: